 Therefore, connect with your customers on a personal level.

-At Crobox we help eCommerce stores understand their customer’s needs and desires by underpinning product tags with the psychological principles of, for example, The Endowment Effect, Scarcity, or Social Proof.
+At Crobox we help eCommerce stores understand their customer’s needs and desires by underpinning product tags with the behavioral principles of, for example, the Endowment Effect, Scarcity, or Social Proof.

 “A remarkable customer experience starts with heart, intuition, curiosity, play, guts, taste.
 You won’t find any of it in a survey.”
 [Jeff Bezos 2016 Letter to Shareholders]